Peter Chartier: Participation in the French and Indian War

 The French and Indian War was the front in North America of the Seven Years' War between Britain and France.
 In June 1754 Chartier, his Shawnee warriors, and his two sons, François and René were present when Captain Joseph Coulon de Jumonville was killed at the Battle of Jumonville Glen.
 In July 1754 he and his sons participated in the French victory over George Washington at the Battle of Fort Necessity.
 Both of Chartier's sons fought against the British in numerous engagements during the French and Indian War.
 René may have been killed with Shawnee chief Cornstalk when he was detained at Fort Randolph in November 1777.

 Death

 Peter Chartier was last seen in 1758 in a village on the Wabash River.
 His band was referred to in a 1760 letter from Governor-General Vaudreuil-Cavagnial:

-"In the last days of the month of June of [1759], five Chaouoinons [Shawnees] of [Chartier]'s band came...to ask him for a piece of ground, as theirs was not good.
-M. de MacCarty sent some provisions to those Indians, whom he placed near Fort Massac.
-They were more useful and less dangerous there than when collected together at Sonyote [Lower Shawneetown].

 There is some evidence that Chartier (and his mother Sewatha Straight Tail) died in an outbreak of smallpox that had originated in 1757 in Quebec.
 It spread through Native American communities across North America.

 Legacy

 Historian Richard White characterizes Chartier's rise to power as unique among the Shawnee:

-Chartier was a political chameleon whose changes in coloring reflected opportunities rather than convictions, but it is the scope of his transformation that is most revealing.
-Chartier's switch from a British to a French partisan is perhaps less significant than his metamorphosis from métis trader to Shawnee factional leader.
-Originally he was an important but marginal political figure, a man who acted through the chiefs, tying them to him through debts or gifts.
-Eventually he became a man who challenged chiefs, and ultimately, he acted like a chief himself...By 1750 he had legitimized his position.